Fort Mott (New Jersey): History

 Battery Arnold was named for Brigadier General Lewis G. Arnold, an artillery officer in the Seminole Wars and the Civil War, who died in 1871.
 Battery Harker was named for Brigadier General Charles G. Harker, killed at Kennesaw Mountain in the Civil War.
 Battery Gregg was named for Captain John C. Gregg, killed in action during the Philippine–American War.
 Battery Krayenbuhl was named for Captain Maurice Krayenbuhl, also killed in action during the Philippine–American War.
 Battery Edwards was named for Captain Robert Edwards, killed in the War of 1812.

 Fort Mott, along with Fort Delaware and Fort DuPont, became obsolete as the principal defensive installations on the Delaware River with the construction of Fort Saulsbury, near Slaughter Beach, Delaware, shortly after World War I. Fort Saulsbury had four 12 in guns on long-range barbette carriages and was sited to engage the enemy much further down the estuary than the earlier forts.
 The Harbor Defenses of the Delaware was one of the most extreme examples of coast defense forts being built further seaward as gun ranges increased.
 In 1910 the two five-inch guns of Battery Gregg were transferred to Fort Ruger, Hawaii, and in 1918 the similar guns of Battery Krayenbuhl were removed for potential service as field guns on the Western Front.
 In 1920 the unique Battery Edwards was disarmed as part of a general removal from service of the 3-inch gun M1898.

 Troops were regularly stationed at Fort Mott from 1897 to 1922.
 The federal government kept a caretaking detachment at the fort from 1922 to 1943.
 New Jersey acquired the military reservation as a historic site and State park in 1947.
 Fort Mott State Park was opened to the public on June 24, 1951.
 The site is operated and maintained by the New Jersey Division of Parks and Forestry, and is located in Pennsville Township, New Jersey.
 Fort Mott and Finn's Point National Cemetery were listed together on the National Register of Historic Places on August 31, 1978.

 The three 10-inch guns of Battery Harker were transferred to Canada in 1941 via Lend-Lease.
 Two of these remain as of 2014 at Fort Cape Spear, St. John's, Newfoundland.
 In 1943 Fort Mott was disarmed, losing its remaining three 12-inch guns, the fort being superseded by Fort Miles at Cape Henlopen.
 As with most post-Civil War US coastal fortifications outside the Philippines, Fort Mott's guns were fired only for training and testing, never in battle.

-As of 2018, Fort Mott is connected with Fort Delaware and Delaware City by a seasonal passenger ferry, the Forts Ferry Crossing.
+As of 2018, Fort Mott is connected with Fort Delaware and Delaware City by a seasonal passenger ferry operated by Fort Delaware State Park.